Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 Get-ADPrincipalGroupMembership jdoe | Select Name

-In enterprise environments, permissions should always be assigned to groups, not users directly.
+In enterprise environments, permissions should never be assigned directly to users.

 Why This Matters in Enterprise Environments